LoyolaChicagoBooks/introcs-csharp/rst/fio.rst

 You are encouraged to make a library project fio in *your* work solution, copying the fio.cs file.
-(Follow instruction like for ui in :ref:`library-projects-in-monodevelop`.)
+(Follow instruction like for ui in :ref:`library-projects-in-xamarinstudio`.)
 You can test your new library by also copying the fio_test project to your solution.
 If you do this now and stick to one work solution, then you will be ready for several later uses of ``FIO``.